Please fill out the form below and we will be in touch to arrange a visit.

 The European Day of Languages is always a big event throughout the school.
 Junior school students enjoy a “drop-down” day where a wide range of cross-curricular events take place based on a particular European country.
 The Senior School students are greeted by their teachers in a wide range of different languages, a European themed menu is served in the dining room with quizzes and a European-themed assembly.
 Students regularly participate in various food-tasting activities, watch French and German Society film screenings, as well as playing lunchtime pétanque during the summer term.
 Year 7 and 8 students are offered a study visit to Normandy and KS3 students are given the opportunity to practise their French during the Ardeche visit.
 The school also has an exchange partner in Stegen near Freiburg in German.
 A Level students are encourage to arrange work experience in the target language speaking countries.

 The Music Department comprises a small group of curriculum specialists and a large team of instrumental/vocal teachers.
 Miss Hoare is the Head of Department, and teaches curriculum music to Year 8 and above.
 Children in the Junior School are taught by primary music specialists Ms Jones (Years 1 & 2), Mr Wears (Years 3 & 4) and Mr Trotter (Years 5 & 6).
-Miss Wang, our Graduate Music Assistant, teaches pupils in Year 7.

-Our team of Visiting Music Teachers comprises Mrs Bird (upper strings), Mr Hall (singing and organ), Mr Hoyle (brass), Mr Keeble (percussion), Mr Pearce (guitar), Mrs Platt (woodwind), Mrs Rigby (piano and clarinet), Mr Roberts (brass), Ms Stacey (singing), Mr Wears (piano and keyboard), Mrs White (piano) and Mrs Worboys-Hodgson (lower strings and singing).
+Our team of Visiting Music Teachers comprises Mrs Bird (upper strings), Mr Hall (singing and organ), Mrs Heath (flute), Mr Hoyle (brass), Mr Keeble (percussion), Mr Pearce (guitar), Mrs Platt (woodwind), Mrs Rigby (piano and clarinet), Mr Roberts (brass), Ms Stacey (singing), Mr Wears (piano and keyboard), Mrs White (piano) and Mrs Worboys-Hodgson (lower strings and singing).

 VMTs prepare children for graded music examinations for all boards, including ABRSM, Trinity, LCM and Trinity Rock & Pop.